 When looking to outsource IT support, you'll probably have to choose between break-fix support and managed IT at some point.
 These are generally the two main approaches to IT maintenance.
 Each method is distinct and suited to particular businesses, IT infrastructures, and technical needs.

-Highway 99 offers both managed IT and break-fix support.
-Since we've seen both sides of the coin, we've prepared this guide to help you decide which IT support model fits your business.
+Highway 99 offers primarily managed IT services.
+However, since we've worked under both models in the past, we've prepared this guide to help you decide which IT support model fits your business.

 What is break-fix IT?

 As the name suggests, a break-fix service provider resolves issues when they arise.
 The client contacts the service provider when something goes wrong, and technicians either show up on-site or work remotely to solve the problem.
 However, most break-fix support providers offer much more than random fixes.
 They may also provide on-demand IT services for one-off tasks such as systems deployment, data backup, web/software development, cloud migration, and special projects.

 Break-fix IT providers charge an hourly fee for the services rendered, plus the cost of any hardware or software used in the process.
 Once they're done, that's the end of the engagement.